 Set out positions typically define bolt hole or drill hole locations within the tunnel, and are also used to define blast holes in the tunnel face or holes for installing pipes.
-All set out positions are defined by station and offset values and a method.
+All set out positions are defined by the station range, offset values, and method.
+The station range can be defined as a single station or multiple stations with defined start and end stations.

 You can key in set out positions as part of the tunnel definition using the Set out screen in Trimble Access.
 Alternatively, you can design the set out positions in Trimble Business Center and then save them as a TXL file for use in Trimble Access, or you can import set out positions from a CSV file.
-To key in or import set out positions, see To add set out positions, page 23.
+To key in or import set out positions, see To add set out positions, page 30.

 Setting out positions using Trimble Access Tunnels refers to the process of staking out the designed positions, and physically marking the location of set out points on the tunnel surface so that drilling equipment can be guided to the correct location of each point for drilling the hole and installing the bolt or pipe.
-See To set out predefined positions, page 40.
+See To set out predefined positions, page 59.